NakshatraCodes/MLStanfordUni/README.md

 **Some types of Machine Learning Algorithms**
 - Supervised Learning *(Teach the computer how to do something)*
-- Unsupervised Learning *(Let the computer learn itself)* Other - Reinforcement Learning.
+- Unsupervised Learning *(Let the computer learn itself)*

+- Others - Reinforcement Learning.
 Recommender Systems